keyestudio/TEMPTEST1/docs/Scratch/scratch.md

 #### 11.2 Fan

+Pass the Dupont wire connected to the fan through the hole **marked 30** on the wooden board.

 | Components |                    Wire                     |   ESP32 Board Pins   |
 | :--------: | :-----------------------------------------: | :------------------: |
 |    Fan     | 4PIN **Divided** **(Black-Red-Blue-Green)** | io18(IN-), io19(IN+) |